xmcodings/flex_bison_mini_compiler/README.md

 *others can be created with 2 files above

-## this was a univ. assignment for Programming Languages Course at Chungang Univ., Seoul
+## this was a univ. assignment for Programming Languages Course at Chung-Ang Univ., Seoul

 ### copyright of the assignment to prof. Kim Mu Cheol, CAU